OmneyaOsman/OnBoardingScreen/README.md

 * Clone this repo.
 * Master branch shows only Onboarding design an prefManager
-* development branch handles navigations from splash to onboarding for first time launch then after pressing skip or Get started splash navigates to home .
+* development branch handles navigations from splash to onboarding for first time launch then after pressing skip or Get started in the next time App launches the splash navigates to home .
 * Update your android studio to verion 3.4.2 .